Art and Design

 How do we know that our children are making progress?

 Ongoing assessments of the children's knowledge and skills is observed by the class teacher.
 Misconceptions are addressed and next steps carefully planned.
 Children's outcomes are compared to the subject specific skills and knowledge documents.
-At the end of a block of discrete teaching (or term) subject leaders gather an overview of children's ouctomes in each subject area.
-This is used to plan approriate next steps for their future learning, as well as provide an overview of learning within a subject area across the whole school.
+At the end of a block of discrete teaching (or term) subject leaders gather an overview of children's outcomes in each subject area.
+This is used to plan appropriate next steps for their future learning, as well as provide an overview of learning within a subject area cross the whole school.

 How do we promote Communication & Language (including reading), Personal, Social and Emotional Development and Physical Health and Wellbeing?